Personal tools

 At a Glance

-• Dr. Dan Drucker is a clinician-scientist who develops treatments for diabetes, obesity, and intestinal disorders
+Dr. Daniel Drucker is a clinician-scientist who develops treatments for diabetes, obesity, and intestinal disorders

-• He studies a family of hormones produced in the pancreas, gastrointestinal tract and brain
+He studies peptide hormones produced in the pancreas, gastrointestinal tract and brain

-• His lab has discovered two new treatments for type 2 diabetes – and is working on a treatment for Crohn’s disease
+His lab has carried out basic research leading to two new treatments for type 2 diabetes and one new therapy for short bowel syndrome

 Major Research Activities

-A pioneer in diabetes treatment, Dr. Drucker’s work has provided important insights leading to the development of new drugs for the treatment of Type 2 diabetes.
-Currently, his laboratory at the Lunenfeld focuses on understanding the biology of glucagon-like peptides.
+A pioneer in diabetes treatment, Dr. Drucker's work has provided important insights leading to the development of new drugs for the treatment of Type 2 diabetes.
+Currently, his laboratory at the Lunenfeld-Tanenbaum focuses on understanding the molecular biology and physiology of glucagon-like peptides.